drwl/annotaterb/README.md

                                          If --w option is used, the same text will be used as opening and closing --wo, --wrapper-open STR     Annotation wrapper opening.
             --wc, --wrapper-close STR    Annotation wrapper closing
-        -r, --routes                     Annotate routes.rb with the output of 'rake routes' --models                     Annotate ActiveRecord models
+        -r, --routes                     Annotate routes.rb with the output of 'rails routes' --models                     Annotate ActiveRecord models
         -a, --active-admin               Annotate active_admin models
         -v, --version                    Show the current version of this gem